 Think of rings, bracelets and necklaces to accessorize 80s style outfits.

-- Swarovski Slake Deluxe Crystal Stud Wrap Bracelet (close to $70) from Macy's: A multi-row wrap bracelet featuring Swarovski crystals, available in nine colors.
+- Swarovski Slake Deluxe Crystal Stud Wrap Bracelet (close to $50) from Swarovski: A multi-row wrap bracelet featuring Swarovski crystals, available in five colors.
 Get several to achieve the stacked bangle look of the 1980s.

-- Kenneth Jay Lane Simulated Pearl Necklace from Neiman Marcus (around $230): A 18-inch multi-strand simulated pearl necklace that mimics the layered look of the decade.
+- Kenneth Jay Lane Faux Pearl Necklace sold at Amazon (around $130): A multi-strand simulated pearl necklace that mimics the layered look of the decade.

 - Chunky Pearl Necklace from CameronsJewelryBox (about $25, pictured below) on Etsy: A handmade 20-inch gold chain and white pearl necklace with clusters of pearls in various sizes.